College Counseling Degree and Certificate Program Overviews

 - Multicultural counseling

-Although school counselors will usually work in a school as a counselor who performs a variety of counseling functions, there are jobs available that are limited to only one counseling area.
-Examples are:
+Although school counselors usually perform a variety of counseling functions, there are jobs available in specific counseling areas, for example:

 - Guidance counselor